CC Table of Contents Alphabetical Index Monthly Index About This Project

 [Top]

-When I first discovered copies of George Imirie's Pink Pages online, I knew I'd discovered a valuable source of beekeeping information.
+When I first stumbled upon copies of George Imirie's Pink Pages online, I knew I'd discovered a valuable source of beekeeping information.
 Add to that the fact that George's opinions were often quite entertaining, and I knew I'd have to read more.

 Unfortunately, there was no single site where I could go to read all of George's Pink Pages newsletters.
 Even worse, when I found copies scattered across the web, they were always in widely differing formats and often difficult to read, difficult to print, or both.
 And of course without a single source, there was no alphabetical index that let me quickly find information on a specific topic.